All Posts

 As the project quickly grew more complex, here are some of the observations we made and practices we adhered to.

-We use Pydantic across our code base, so it was great to see that LangGraph supports Pydantic models in addition to TypeDicts.
+<action>_<object>.py naming convention.
+Adding a digit for the step number can also be helpful, while it would require some extra work when nodes are added or removed.We use Pydantic across our code base, so it was great to see that LangGraph supports Pydantic models in addition to TypeDicts.
 Consequently, we use Pydantic models all through the LangGraph implementation as well.
 (Unfortunately, for graph outputs Pydantic is not yet supported).

-As we have many nodes with their own actions and ‘outputs’ (state updates) within a subgraph, we generally look at the (sub)graph states as driven by the node updates.
+As we have many nodes with their own actions and outputs (state updates) within a subgraph, we generally look at the (sub)graph states as driven by the node updates.
 So rather than defining the keys directly within the subgraph state, we define Pydantic state models for the various node updates and then construct the graph state by inheriting from the various node update (and other) models.

 Benefits: